Standard Indonesian

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Brunei Malay is a dialect of Indonesian.
+Brunei Malay is a dialect of the Indonesian language.

 Brunei Malay is part of the Southeast Asia region on DialectAtlas.